 member of a child with a disability, and an Early Intervention Specialist.
 The panel is responsible for

 reviewing your portfolio and making a recommendation.
 The recommendation will be one of the following: (1)

 the applicant is certified, (2) the applicant needs to submit additional information, or (3) the applicant

 needs a Professional Development Plan.

 - Complete a Department of Public Health Approved higher education program.
 You can apply for Provisional Certification with Advanced Standing upon graduating from a DPH-approved higher education program.
 After you complete 1440 hours of employment (not including your practicum and internship hours), you can apply for and receive standard Early Intervention Specialist certification (CEIS).
-The approved early intervention programs of study are administered by Emerson College, Lesley University, Northeastern University, MGH Institute of Health Professions, and University of Massachusetts-Boston.
+The approved early intervention programs of study are administered by Bay Path University, Lesley University, Northeastern University, MGH Institute of Health Professions, and University of Massachusetts-Boston.